breezykermo/impart/README.md

 ## Configuring with ID SDK

-This example project uses a [RN Native Module](https://facebook.github.io/react-native/docs/native-modules-ios.html) to bridge IdentityKit to the Javascript thread in which the application logic is running.
+This example project uses a [Native Module](https://facebook.github.io/react-native/docs/native-modules-ios.html) to bridge IdentityKit to the Javascript thread in which the application logic is running.

 The configuration for the IDButton that is being used can be found in `src/components/YesDetail/YesDetail.js`, in the `IDButton` component.